Skip to content

 Select Scanners Tab

-9. Select the following scanners from the Available Scanners list.
-They will then be listed under the Active Scanners tab.
+9. Select the required scanners from the Available Scanners list to move them to the Active Scanners tab.

 Avaialable Scanners